 - Suggests that the observed R value is relatively small for a given N.

-- Indicates that the failure burst is more spread out across multiple racks.
+- Hence, it indicates that the failure burst is more spread out across multiple racks.

 - Small: Up to 0.1% of nodes impacted.